HotPocketHPE/mhguide/mhguide.md

 ### Motion Values

-Motion values (MVs) are what makes attacks weak or strong.
+Motion values (MVs) are what make attacks weak or strong.
 Weak moves like Longsword's poke have low motion values, while strong ones like the Greatsword's level 3 charge slash have high motion values.
 Gunners have motion values tied to their shot types.

-MVs are notated as percentages without the % sign.
 Often you can guess the approximate value for a move after some time playing, but look them up if you are unsure!
 It may change what moves you prioritize.

 ### Hitzones

 Hitzones are what makes monster parts hard or soft.
 Soft parts like Rathian's head have high hitzones, while hard parts like Rathian's back have low hitzones.
 The higher the hitzone, the more damage you deal!

-Like motion values, hitzones are notated as percentages without the % sign.
+Monster parts have different hitzones for each of the three types of raw damage (cutting, impact, and shot).

 You can tell how high a hitzone is in-game by the size of the blood splatter when you hit it.
 Gunners may have trouble seeing hitzones in-game, so looking them up is recommended.

-For Blademaster, hitting particularly hard parts will cause you to bounce.
+For Blademasters, hitting particularly hard parts will cause you to bounce.
 Bouncing locks you into a dangerously long animation and doubles the hit's Sharpness usage, so try to avoid it.
 Higher Sharpness levels will make it harder to bounce.

 Some moves cannot bounce, but you will still get the double Sharpness loss, and your damage will be low because of the bad hitzone.
 Unless you are trying to break a specific part, you are better off hitting the good hitzones.